 Project Support also involves a multitude of activities in preparation for, and construction of, highway projects.
-Activities include everything from preparing project plans (design work), to obtaining right-of-ways, clearing utilities, and obtaining environmental clearances.
-The program also includes the construction phase, with typical activities including: testing and monitoring the statewide usage of various materials used for construction; conducting chemical and physical properties tests and analyses on various materials used in construction; publishing and maintaining policies and procedures necessary to the administration of highway construction contracts; conducting training on policies and procedures; assuring that contracts are awarded to the lowest responsible bidder; supervising construction activities; inspecting construction related mechanical aspects, etc.
+Activities include everything from preparing project plans (design work), to obtaining rights-of-way, clearing utilities, and obtaining environmental clearances.
+The program also includes the construction phase, with typical activities including: testing and monitoring the statewide usage of various materials used for construction; conducting chemical and physical properties tests and analyses on various materials used in construction; publishing and maintaining policies and procedures necessary to the administration of highway construction contracts; conducting training on policies and procedures; assuring that contracts are awarded to the lowest responsible bidder; supervising construction activities; inspecting construction-related mechanical aspects, etc.

-The ITS operating unit which was part of the Engineering Program, has been combined with the Traffic Operations Center (TOC) and are part of special allocations.
+In addition the ITS operating unit is part of the Engineering Program, with the Traffic Operations Center (TOC) reported as a special allocation.
 This group is developing technological methods for addressing traffic congestion and safety problems throughout the State.